openpermissions/identity-srv/README.md

 open-permissions-platform-identity-srv
 ======================================

-This repository contains the Open Permissions Platform Coalition Identity Service
+This repository contains the Open Permissions Platform Identity Service, which is responsible for generating hub keys.

 Running locally
 ===============